What other travelers are saying about Umi Hachimangu

 A shrine founded in the 4th century.

-It is older than Umi Hachiman-gu Shrine in Umi Town, but originally had a different name, and became Umi Hachiman-gu Shrine in the 8th century.
+It is older than Umi Hachimangu Shrine in Umi Town, but originally had a different name, becoming Umi Hachimangu Shrine in the 8th century.

-The shrine is located just south of Hattanda intersection, and the road is not very wide, but there is good visibility.
+The location is slightly south of the Hattanda intersection; the road isn't very wide, but the view is good.

-Chugu Shrine is at the top of a somewhat steep staircase of less than 100 steps.
-Kamigu Shrine (founded in the 3rd century) is located at the top of Mt.
+The middle shrine is at the top of a somewhat steep staircase (less than 100 steps).
+The upper shrine (founded in the 3rd century) is at the summit of Mt.
 Nagatake (67m above sea level).

-There is a parking space opposite the Kawazuki Community Center, next to the wisteria trellis.
-I wonder if it is okay to park there.
+There is a parking space across from the Kawatsuki Community Center, next to the wisteria trellis.
+I wonder if parking is allowed.

-The toilets are in the square on the left in front of the shrine.
-They have flush toilets.
+The toilet is in the plaza to the left of the shrine.
+It's a flush toilet.

 Pregnant women take fist-sized stones from the shrine to pray for safe delivery.
 After giving birth, they return the stone along with a new one as an offering of gratitude.